vmware-archive/Workshop/Lab06/README.md

 ### Step 04 - Push to Cloud Foundry

-Publish, push and verify the application runs on Cloud Foundry.
-Make any adjustments to the configuration in GitHub to get the application to work properly.
+Publish, push and verify the applications run on Cloud Foundry.
+Make any adjustments to the configuration in GitHub to get the applications to work properly.

 ### Step 05 - Explore Config Server Service in AppsManager